 How do I register my alarm?

 You can register your alarm online by completing the online form.

 The Alarm Registration form (PDF) can be printed and sent it in via mail, fax, or email.
-You can also complete this form in person by going to City Hall, the Police Department or the Fire Department.
+You can also complete this form in person by going to the Police Department.

 What is considered a nuisance alarm?